wp-plugins/relevanssi/readme.txt

 is stricly an advanced hacker option for those people who're used to using filters and MySQL WHERE clauses and it is possible to break the search results completely by doing something wrong here.

+There's another filter hook, `relevanssi_hits_filter`, which lets you modify the hits directly.
+The filter passes an array, where index 0 gives the list of hits in the form of an array of post objects and index 1 has the search query as a string.
+The filter expects you to return an array containing the array of post objects in index 0 (`return array($your_processed_hit_array)`).

 = Direct access to query engine =
 Relevanssi can't be used in any situation, because it checks the presence of search with